fanweng/cpp-programming/knowledge-base/STL/README.md

 #### `vector`

-`std::vector` has a **dynamic size**, constant time of random access to element and insertion/deletion at the back, linear time of insertion/removal of any element.
-All iterators are available but may invalidate.
+`std::vector` likes an array but has a **dynamic size**, and elements are stored in the contiguous memory space.
+It has constant time of random access to element, constant time insertion/deletion at the back, linear time of insertion/removal of any element.
+All iterators are available but may invalidate when resizing.

 ```c++
 /* Initialization */